cosc-254-huim/huim/ProjectProposal.md

 ## Logistics

-We have a [GitHub repository](https://github.com/cosc-254-huim/huim) to share code and data among the members of the group.
+We have a GitHub repository that can be found [*here*](https://github.com/cosc-254-huim/huim) to share code and data among the members of the group.

 We plan to split up the work as follows.
 The first member's main responsibility is to write the code for the Two-Phase algorithm.
 Similarly, the second member's main responsibility is to write the code for the FHM algorithm.
 The third and fourth members' main responsibilities are to write the experiments that evaluate the two algorithms.
 All members are also responsible for producing the final video.